This Peach Crisp recipe is a sweet and flavorful dessert that is the perfect way to enjoy fresh summer peaches.

 - In a medium bowl, add topping ingredients.
 Using a pastry cutter or your fingers, smash the butter into crumb-sized pieces.

-Let cool at least 10 minutes.
+- Let cool for at least 10 minutes.
 Top with whipped cream or ice cream, if desired before serving.